Perspective | Conquer ‘Moby-Dick,’ finish ‘Infinite Jest’: Avid readers share their resolutions for 2021

 A few weeks ago, I asked subscribers of the Book World newsletter about their New Year’s reading resolutions.
 One thing is clear: They are an awesomely literate group.

 As we set off into 2021, the most common resolution among the respondents involves not just spending more time reading but reaching a specific number of books — typically about 50 to 60.
 Several people noted that they often exceed that goal, but 2020 was an unusually distracting year.
-Doug Gordy, of Walnut, Calif., laments that due to the pandemic, he “hit a bit of a reading slump in 2020” and “only read 184 books” (emphasis added, and envy too).
+Doug Gordy, of Walnut Creek, Calif., laments that due to the pandemic, he “hit a bit of a reading slump in 2020” and “only read 184 books” (emphasis added, and envy too).
 This year, Gordy is aiming for 200 titles.

 Christopher Alden of Plymouth Meeting, Pa., also found himself overwhelmed last year, “fretting over how to get toilet paper, masks, mail-in voting and presidential attacks on our democracy.”
 He wants to compete with “all those readers on Goodreads achieving their 1,000-books yearly reading goals and bragging about it like they won a marathon in bare feet.”